 Ultimately, these tax rates will affect the tax alpha generated by this transaction.

-*Calculations made by Sun Life Global Investments Tax and Estate planning team, based on traditional tax tables, based on tax brackets applicable in Quebec in 2023.
-Comparisons based on eight tax brackets (64 scenarios), upon purchase of the title and at its disposal five years later.
+*Calculations made by Sun Life Global Investments Tax and Estate planning team, based on traditional tax tables, based on tax brackets applicable in Quebec in 2025.
+Comparisons based on eight tax brackets (64 scenarios), upon purchase of the security and at its disposition five years later.

-This content is provided for information purposes only and is not intended to provide specific individual financial, investment, tax, accounting or legal advice and should not be relied upon in that regard and does not constitute a specific offer to buy and/or sell securities.
-Information contained in this document has been compiled from sources believed to be reliable, but no representation or warranty, express or implied, is made with respect to its timeliness or accuracy.
+Information contained in this article is provided for information purposes only.
+Its not intended to provide or be a substitute for professional, financial, tax, insurance, investment legal or accounting advice and should not be relied upon in that regard.
+It also does not constitute a specific offer to buy and/or sell securities.
+You should always consult your financial advisor or tax specialist before undertaking any of the strategies discussed in this article to ensure that all elements and your personal circumstances are taken into consideration in developing your individual financial plan.
+Information contained in this article has been complied from sources believed to be reliable, but no representation or warranty, express or implied, is made with respect to its timeliness or accuracy and SLGI Asset Management Inc. disclaims any responsibility for any loss that may arise as a result of the strategies discussed.

 Case studies presented are hypothetical in nature and are not intended to be representative of actual client scenarios.
 Each client will have individual personal income or tax situations that may have additional complexities outside the scope of materials discussed in this document.
 Investors should seek professional investment advice and/or the advice of a tax advisor for a comprehensive review of their personal situation prior to implementing any investment strategy.